Greater Manchester Combined Authority is proud to be a responsible employer that believes in the economic empowerment of employees.

 We are committed to continuing with our intent to provide a truly inclusive place to work, where our colleagues thrive and gain fulfilment, irrespective of gender or ethnic diversity.
 This is not only the honourable thing to do but it is vital to the successful growth we wish to enable within our flourishing Greater Manchester communities.

 Each year, we publish our gender pay gap figures to comply with the statutory reporting requirements of the UK government.

-For the first time we are also voluntarily sharing our GMCA wide ethnicity pay gap.
+For the second year we are also voluntarily sharing our GMCA wide ethnicity pay gap.
 We hope by publishing the ethnicity pay gap annually it will drive progress in diversifying our staff groups ethnicity representation and be used as a reporting tool to assist with embedding a diverse and inclusive culture within the GMCA.

 This suggests the GMCA are moving forward by promoting an increase of women into a historically male dominated workforce and into roles that are more senior.